 - The Alcoholic: The main theme of the movie.
 Both Kirsten and Joe become unable to function without a steady supply of alcohol.

-- Bittersweet Ending: Very, very bitter.
+- Bittersweet Ending: Bordering on a Downer Ending.
 Joe eventually gets sober, but Kirsten doesn't, and they break up.

 - Descent into Addiction: Joe arguably had a head start on Kirsten, but both deteriorate to the point that the only thing that matters is alcohol.
 Joe gets past it, but Kirsten doesn't.